Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 for selecting and installing wheels, they both defer variant-related tasks to external variant providers.
-These are regular Python packages that can be maintained and updated independently of the installers, and therefore are able to deal with rapidly developing variant landscape better.
+These are regular Python packages that can be maintained and updated independently of the installers, and therefore are able to deal with the rapidly developing variant landscape better.
 Everyone can create their own provider, and every package can declare which providers they precisely need — and installers automatically pull them in as necessary.